Saifur43/Office-Stationary-Management/readme.md

 - Python 3.x
 - Django 3.x or later
-- PostgreSQL or another database (can use SQLite for development)
+- SQLite or another database (can use SQLite for development)
 - pip (Python package installer)

 ### Setup